-The Marion Panaretos Rose GardenMany people do not realize that the rose garden in San Mateo’s Central Park was developed and is maintained by the San Mateo Arboretum Society.
-The rose garden was one of the visions of our founder, Marion S. Panaretos, and is one of our contributions to Central Park and the San Mateo community.
-The original rose garden, which remains today, is located within the eight formal beds surrounded by boxwood hedges, to the south of the gazebo.
-The rose bushes were donated to us by the Jackson Perkins Company, one of the foremost names in the world of roses.
-The roses Brandy and Precious Platinum remain as two of the original plantings.
+The Marion Panaretos Rose GardenMany people do not realize that the rose garden in San Mateo Central Park was developed and is maintained by the San Mateo Arboretum Society.
+The rose garden was one of the visions of our founder, Marion S. Panaretos, and is one of our contributions to Central Park and the San Mateo Community. |

 |